CeciliaSwe/portfolio-3rd/README.md

 - Have available data presented to me.

 ### Audience
-The intended audience is anyone working with spreadsheet document tracking for site staff in clinical trials and would benefit from an automated process of adding and updating the sheet.
+The intended audience is anyone working with spreadsheet document tracking for site staff in clinical trials and would benefit from an automated process of adding rows to and updating the sheet.

 ### Differences to design